Waking up with a neck that can’t move is frightening. It can happen to anyone, from kids to adults. The good news is that chiropractic can help.

 Brave Little Dude Gets Crick-In-the-Neck

 Little 5-year-old “Conner” came to my office with his head twisted and rotated.
-Poor little guy had hit his head on a low hanging tree branch a few days earlier.
+Poor little guy had hit his head on a low hanging tree branch a few days earlier!
 The impact was bad enough to send him to the ER for stitches and left him with a big bump on his head.
-It’s likely the impact strained Conner’s neck.
+The impact strained Conner’s neck.

 Connor was a brave little dude.
 I explained how I was going to look for some popcorn in his neck and get it out.
-He let me adjust him.
-I always give little children a bag of popcorn after their first adjustment.
-He happily lined up several pieces of popcorn on my plastic spine model and then knocked them off.
+He let me adjust him and I gave him a bag of popcorn after.
+I try to keep popcorn on hand in the office to give kiddos after their first adjustment.
+He happily lined up several pieces of popcorn on my plastic spine model and then knocked them off, exclaiming how he “got the popcorn out too!”
 It was so cute!

 Teenage Athlete Gets Crick-In-the-Neck